tardate/LittleArduinoProjects/README.md

-# 221 Little Electronics and Arduino Projects
+# 222 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ResistorTransistorLogic/XOR](./Electronics101/ResistorTransistorLogic/XOR) - test the basic resistor-transistor logic XOR gate
+> Latest addition:sparkles: [StairStepGenerator](./Electronics101/StairStepGenerator) - generate a stair-step waveform with analog components

 Just my collection of electronics projects, many involving an Arduino in one way or another.